quantify-os/quantify-scheduler/docs/source/reference/acquisition_protocols.md

 - Referred to as `"TriggerCount"`.
 - Supported by the {mod}`Qblox <quantify_scheduler.backends.qblox>` backend.
+  - Please also see {ref}`sec-qblox-trigger-count` for more information on Qblox module-specific behavior of this operation.

 This acquisition protocol measures how many times a predefined voltage threshold has been passed.
 The threshold is set via {class}`~quantify_scheduler.backends.types.qblox.SequencerOptions.ttl_acq_threshold` (see also {ref}`sec-qblox-sequencer-options-new`).